How to watch Joe Wicks' PE workout on Fancy Dress Friday April 10

 Gareth Beavis

 Welcome to PE with Joe Wicks on Good Friday - and as you might have guessed, it's Fancy Dress Friday!
-That means in under one hour it'll be time to start jumping about and getting fit with Joe Wicks while dressed as, well, anything you want.
+You've got less than 20 minutes to pull on a costume and get ready to get fit - sprint to the wardrobe and see what you can rustle up.

 Last week Joe turned up as Spiderman (and sweated into that suit as much as you might imagine) and we're waiting to see what he appears as today - the session will get going soon, beginning on (or just after, as he's quite often late...)
 9AM BST / 6PM AEST.